bevy-cheatbook/bevy-cheatbook/src/platforms.md

 to most community developers who work in the open, and Bevy support is still mostly nonexistent.

-At least one person is working on PlayStation 5 support.
+At some point, there was someone in the community working on PlayStation support.
+I do not know if they are still around, or anything about the status of that work.
 If you are interested, join [Discord][bevy::discord] and ask around.
 Maybe you can find each other and work together.

 The Rust Programming Language aims to make Nintendo Switch a supported target, but that work is in its early days and has not progressed enough to be useful for Bevy yet.
 It should be possible to work on Nintendo Switch support in the open, without NDAs, using emulators.

+The Steam Deck, and other such "handheld PCs", are well supported.
+Such devices run special versions of standard Desktop OSs (Linux, Windows) and are designed to support PC games out of the box.
+To develop for these devices, just make regular Linux/Windows builds of your game and ideally try them on an actual device, so you can see how the handheld experience is like and make sure your game feels good on such a device.